 HR-related data contains a lot of demographic and financial information.
 The fact that HR-related data is privacy sensitive, cloud technology is designed to host remotely the data, encrypt data being sent and restricting and managing both physical access and ID-based access to data.

 “If someone asks me what cloud computing is, I try no to get bogged down with definitions.
 I tell them that, simply put, cloud computing is a better way to run your business.”

 – Marc Benioff, Founder, CEO and Chairman of Salesforce

 Cloud computing is the most recent innovation in the field of communication and technology.
 Implementing cloud computing, offers numerous benefits, like scalability, flexibility, and others.
 Cloud technology can effectively use by HR managers for taking speedy decisions, performance monitoring, searching for prospective employees, enhancing the mobility of the workplace.
-Taking these strategic plans will help individual and organizations to achieve sustainability and profitability through the use of cloud computing technology.
+Taking these strategic plans will help individuals and organizations to achieve sustainability and profitability through the use of cloud computing technology.